bradyhouse/house/fiddles/nativeScript/fiddle-0009-SqliteDb/README.md

 ### Use Case

 1. Using your terminal app of choice navigate to the `scripts` directory
-2. Startup the POC `fiddle.sh start fiddle-0008-FifteenPuzzle`
+2. Startup the POC `fiddle.sh "start" "nativeScript" 0009`

 ### Tags

-{N}, nativescript
+{N}, nativescript, nativescript-sqlite

 ### Forked From